Mission

 Rev Rob Weir presents Catherine Devereux of the Russ Devereux Headlight Project a cheque for £10,000 on Sunday 23 October 2022

-A fully inclusive church
+An inclusive church

 Within the Methodist Church nationally a task Group presented a report to the 2019 Conference with recommendations about various issues to do with relationships in general and marriage in particular, including same sex marriages and marriage of people who have been divorced.
 Those recommendations were submitted to the wider Church for consultation during 2019-2020.
 The circuit is gave some feedback to the District Synod in February 2021 and the matter was considered at the July 2020 Conference.